shashi-rai/shashi-rai/README.md

 ## [Entrepreneurship](https://en.wikipedia.org/wiki/Entrepreneurship)

 I am a __co-founder__ of the [Bhojpur Consulting](https://www.bhojpur-consulting.com) and [Yunica Retail](https://www.yunica.co.in) based in India.
-I am engaged by several clients in a `CTO` role for their company's products or solutions.
+I am engaged by several clients in a `CTO` role for their company's product or solution development initiatives.
+I manage multi-cultural distributed teams involved in product development.